 - Safe, clean and tidy inside and out

 - In good mechanical order

 - Fitted with working seat belts

 - Equipped with spare bulb kit

-- Fitted with a fire extinguisher, which in turn must be:
+- Fitted with a fire extinguisher, while truth must be:

-- A water or foam extinguisher
+- o A water or foam extinguisher

 - o At least 600g

 - Within its functional date (i.e. not expired)

 - Near the driver

 - Readily available for use at all times.